Endoscopic retrograde cholangiopancreatography (ERCP) in pregnancy

 A general principle in the care of women with an acute biliary tract disorder during pregnancy is to provide the most conservative management possible with the hope of delaying intervention until after pregnancy or until the second trimester, when surgical intervention is relatively safest.
 (See "Management of the pregnant patient undergoing nonobstetric surgery".)

 Few ERCP-related complications to the mother or fetus have been reported.
-A literature review described complications that were reported during a total of 64 ERCPs performed during pregnancy (mostly described in case series of one to four patients) [11,14-36].
+Data on safety of ERCP in pregnancy are limited [14,15].
+A literature review described complications that were reported during a total of 64 ERCPs performed during pregnancy (mostly described in case series of one to four patients) [11,16-38].
 Of these procedures, 14 were done in the first trimester, 23 in the second, 19 in the third, and 8 unspecified.
 Therapeutic procedures included 56 sphincterotomies.
+Of 47 pregnancies that were followed to term, there were two premature births.
+Conservative treatment of a type I choledochal cyst resulted in cyst rupture at 18 weeks of gestation with subsequent peritonitis .
+Spontaneous abortion of the fetus occurred after surgery.
+A patient with a pancreatic pseudocyst who underwent diagnostic ERCP before EUS-guided cyst-gastrostomy has also been reported .
+(See "Endoscopic retrograde cholangiopancreatography: Indications, patient preparation, and complications".)

 - Hill LM, Johnson CE, Lee RA.
 Cholecystectomy in pregnancy.
 Obstet Gynecol 1975; 46:291.